Pengkun-ZHU/backgroundColorConverter/README.md

 UPDATE 2024/12/08:
 This program supports watermark removal now.
 Simply specify the background color in -f --fromColor.

-# This tool will be no longer maintained.
+# This tool is no longer maintained.
 For better effect, as well as proof to impure background, turn to [ForeSeg tool](https://github.com/Pengkun-ZHU/ForeSeg).